Anti-Trump protesters stage ‘Not My President’s Day’ rallies

 On Saturday, Trump staged a rally for supporters in Florida at a Melbourne aircraft hangar to attack the media and tout his accomplishments in office.

-Presidents Day is the unofficial name of the holiday honoring the birthday of George Washington, the first U.S. presidentReport Typo/Error
+Presidents Day is the unofficial name of the holiday honoring the birthdays of George Washington and Abraham Lincoln, the first and 16th U.S. presidents, respectively.Report Typo/Error